As you are probably aware, darts products can be costly, especially if you’re searching for a higher quality product from a reputable brand.

 - Black felt

-Step By Step Guide How to create DIY Dartboard Backboard
+Step By Step Guide How to Create DIY Dartboard Backboard

 It ought to be bigger than the dartboard when it comes to size, but it is your decision and your preferences.

-The first thing you will have to do is place the dartboard into the top center of the insulation and use the marker to draw a line around it.
+Place the dartboard into the top center of the insulation and use the marker to draw a line around it.
 Then use scissors or a knife to cut a hole in the dartboard.

 Any glue will do, but we strongly suggest the Aleene’s Felt and Foam Tacky Glue because of the durable adhesive power.
 It dries relatively quickly and offers a powerful bond between the insulation and the felt cloth.